+Fishing, operation of fish hatcheries and fish farms; service activities incidental to fishing

 [Definition of fishers based on ISIC should be included here]

 Statistics on the number of fishers should follow international standards for reporting employment statistics. i.e. the sub-divisions of the ILO International Standard Classification of Occupations (ISCO-88).
 The United Nations Statistical Commission specifically recommends collecting employment statistics by gender and age, See Annex K.I.
 However, definitions, concepts and methods of compiling data are subject to significant national variations and CWP, in view of the widely varying national situations, has not laid down firm guidelines for application at the international level.
 However, CWP did reach a wide degree of agreement on the definitions that would be appropriate should such guidelines be fixed.
 These definitions are:

 Full-time engaged [fishers] receive at least 90% of their livelihood from fishing or spend at least 90% of their working time in that occupation.